 - Socio-economic status/class

 - Illness (physical or mental)

 The title of the article is, The 8-Inclusion Needs of All People: A proposed Framework to Address Intersectionality in Efforts to Prevent Discrimination.
 Published in the International Journal of Social Science Research and Review.

 This paper begins by highlighting the current state of inclusion, and then reviews research on the application of intersectionality to address discrimination.

 The literature review includes an overview of existing models designed to assist the application of intersectionality in reducing discrimination.

-An analysis of research on the discrimination causes of 13 individual identities and 5 intersectional identities was undertaken.
-Eight common themes emerged, and in light of the findings, a proposed new framework, called The 8-Inclusion Needs of All People, is presented.
+An analysis of research was carried out on the discrimination on 13 individual identities and 5 intersectional identities.
+A new framework called the 8-Inclusion Needs of All People is based on 8 common themes.